restyfufunan/gss-multimode-weights/README.md

 Replication code for:

-> Fufunan, R., Freese, J., & Olive [last name].
-"Mode Effects and Temporal Continuity in the General Social Survey: Mode-Specific Weights for 2022 and 2024."
+> Fufunan, R., Freese, J., & Jin, O. "Mode Effects and Temporal Continuity in the General Social Survey: Mode-Specific Weights for 2022 and 2024."
 SocArXiv. [link forthcoming]

 ## Overview